KonradHoeffner/rickview/README.md

 Even a single thread and a single connection cause the container to report errors, this will be investigated in the future.

 ## FAQ

+### Why can't I use RickView with a Hash Namespace like http://example.com\#MyResource
+This is technically impossible for a server-side application by [the definition of a URI](https://datatracker.ietf.org/doc/html/rfc3986#section-3.5) because the fragment (the part after the hash) is client-only and never sent to the server.
+If you have an existing knowledge graph with a hash namespace, I recommend replacing the hash '`#`' with a forward slash '`/`'.

 ### Why is RickView necessary?
 Performance doesn't matter and RAM costs almost nothing!
 According to [Hitzler 2021](https://cacm.acm.org/magazines/2021/2/250085-a-review-of-the-semantic-web-field/fulltext?mobile=false), mainstream adoption of the Semantic Web field has stagnated due to a lack of freely available performant, accessible, robust and adaptable tools.